lukaro707/Project-for-webdev-Software/laragon/bin/git/mingw64/share/doc/git-lfs/README.md

 ```

 The [official documentation](docs) has command references and specifications for
 the tool.
-There's also a [FAQ](https://github.com/git-lfs/git-lfs/blob/main/docs/man/git-lfs-faq.adoc)
+There's also a [FAQ](https://github.com/git-lfs/git-lfs/wiki/FAQ) on
-shipped with Git LFS which answers some common questions.
+the wiki which answers some common questions.

 If you have a question on how to use Git LFS, aren't sure about something, or
 are looking for input from others on tips about best practices or use cases,